diarmidmackenzie/sdt-condensed/RMT.md

 SDT is unique among psychological theories in drawing a strong distinction between independence and autonomy.
 A person can be autonomously dependent on another, and indeed this is often a positive element in close relationships.

 *Emotional reliance* is a person's willingness to rely on relational partners at times of heightened emotion (positive or negative).
 A 2005 study looked at between-person and within-person variations in emotional reliance.
 The study found that greater emotional reliance was associated with greater wellness.
-It also found that the level emotional reliance within a particular relationship was strongly associated with the level of autonomy support provided within that relationship.
+It also found that the level of emotional reliance within a particular relationship was strongly associated with the level of autonomy support provided within that relationship.
 This was found to be true for both parent-child relationships, and also in adult relationships between romantic partners and best friends.

 A 2006 study found that when people experienced greater need satisfaction in relationships, they experienced more contact with their inner emotions, resulting in a greater sense of intimacy, and more feelings of vitality when with the other person.

-A 2009 study of young adults in Russia and China found that emotional reliance we predicted by an individual's experience of autonomy support, and in turn predicted greater psychological wellbeing.
+A 2009 study of young adults in Russia and China found that emotional reliance was predicted by an individual's experience of autonomy support, and in turn predicted greater psychological wellbeing.

 In summary, turning to others at times of heightened emotion promotes wellness.
 And at these times, people prefer to turn to those who they find most autonomy-supportive.